-Compensation Element Amount Annual cash retainer \$36,000 for each non-employee director (1) Annual equity award Option to purchase 11,250 shares and 3,750 restricted stock units for each non-employee director (2) (3) Additional annual cash retainer and equity award for Chairman of the Board \$30,000 plus an option to purchase 15,000 shares and 5,000 restricted stock units (1)(2)(3) Additional annual cash retainer for Audit and Corporate Governance Committee \$12,000 (chair); \$6,000 (member) (1) Additional annual cash retainer for Compensation Committee \$10,000 (chair); \$4,000 (member) (1) Additional annual cash retainer for Nominating Committee \$5,000 (chair); \$2,000 (member) (1) Additional cash fees for Strategic Committee meetings \$1,000 per in-person meeting and \$500 for telephone participation New Director equity award (one-time) Option to purchase 17,650 shares and 5,750 restricted stock units (3) (4) 43
+Compensation Element 2010 Program 2011 Program Annual cash retainer and equity award for Audit and Corporate Governance Committee \$10,000 plus an option to purchase 10,000 shares for chair; none for members (2)(3) \$12,000 (chair), \$6,000 (member).
+No equity awards (1) Annual cash retainer and equity award for Compensation Committee \$5,000 plus an option to purchase 7,500 shares for chair; none for members (2)(3) \$10,000 (chair), \$4,000 (member).
+No equity awards (1) Annual cash retainer and equity award for Nominating Committee \$5,000 plus an option to purchase 5,000 shares for chair; none for members (2)(3) \$5,000 (chair), \$2,000 (member).
+No equity awards (1) Annual cash retainer and equity award for Strategic Committee \$0 \$0 New Director equity award (one-time) Option to purchase 30,000 shares (3)(6) Option to purchase 17,650 shares and 5,750 shares of Restricted Stock (6)(7)

+2010 Days and a

+2011 Days and and

-- (1) All cash retainers are paid in four equal quarterly installments at the beginning of each calendar quarter. - (2) These stock options and restricted stock units are targeted to be awarded on or around May 15th of each year.
-50% of each such annual equity award was subject to the achievement of 2012 performance goals, as further described in the "Performance-Based Awards" section that follows this table.
-Options vest with respect to 1/4th of the total shares subject to the option on the grant date and 1/48th of the total shares monthly after the grant date until fully vested.
-Restricted stock units vest with respect to 1/4th of the total shares on the grant date and 1/4th of the total shares subject to such award every anniversary of the grant date thereafter until fully vested. - (3) The Board, in its sole discretion, may award either stock options, restricted stock units or any combination thereof as long as the total number of shares subject to such awards each year is equal to the total number of shares set forth herein, using a ratio of options to restricted stock units of 3 to 1. - (4) These stock option and restricted stock unit awards are awarded at the time a new director is appointed or elected to the Board.
-These stock options will vest with respect to 1/48th of the total shares subject to the option on the grant date and each month thereafter until fully vested, and restricted stock unit award will vest with respect to 1/8th of the total shares subject to such award every 6 months after the grant date until fully vested.
+- (1) All cash retainers under the 2011 compensation program are paid in four equal quarterly installments at the beginning of each calendar quarter. - (2) Under the 2010 compensation program, these stock option grants were awarded each year following the conclusion of the annual meeting of stockholders for such year. - (3) Under the 2010 compensation program, these stock options vested with respect to 1/4th of the total shares subject to the option on the first anniversary of the date of grant, and the remainder vest each month until fully vested within 3 years from the date of the grant. - (4) Under the 2011 compensation program, these stock options and Restricted Stock grants are awarded on May 15th of each year. - (5) Under the 2011 compensation program, (a) options (I) granted in 2011 vest 1/48th monthly after the grant date until fully vested, and (II) granted in 2012 and thereafter will vest with respect to 1/4th of the total shares subject to the option on the grant date and 1/48th of the total shares monthly after the grant date until fully vested; and, (b) Restricted Stock awards (I) granted in 2011 were not subject to the performance criteria for fiscal year 2010 and vest 1/8th every six months after the grant date until fully vested; and, (II) granted in 2012 will be subject to the performance criteria for fiscal year 2011 and thereafter and will vest with respect to 1/4th of the total shares on the grant date and 1/4th of the total shares subject to such award every anniversary of the grant date thereafter until fully vested. - (6) These stock option grants are awarded at the time a new director is appointed or elected to the Board.

+(7) Under the 2011 compensation program, these stock options will vest with respect to 1/48th of the total shares subject to the option on the grant date and each month thereafter until fully vested, and Restricted Stock awards will vest with respect to 1/8th of the total shares subject to such award every six (6) months after the grant date until fully vested.